-STATE OF ALASKA DEPARTMENT OF TRANSPORTATION AND PUBLIC FACILITIES By: Name: Regional Right-of-Way Chief For the Commissioner STATE OF ALASKA)) ss.
-JUDICIAL DISTRICT) I, , a Notary Public in and for the State of Alaska, hereby certify that whose name is signed to the foregoing conveyance and who is known to me, acknowledged before me on this day that, being informed of the contents of the conveyance, he in his capacity as executed the same voluntarily on this day.
-Witness my hand and seal of office this day of , 20.
-Notary Public for Alaska My commission expires: DEED APPROVED AS LEGALLY SUFFICIENT DATE: , 20 Signature: Name: Assistant Attorney General Alaska Attorney General's Office Alaska Bar Association No:
+STATE OF ALASKA

+DEPARTMENT OF TR ANSPORTATION

+AND PUBLIC FACILITY ΓIES

+By:

+•

+Regional Right-

+For the Commis sioner

+STATE OF ALASKA )

+) ss.

+JUDICIAL I DISTRICT)

+I, , a Notary Public in and for the State of Alaska, hereby

+cknowledged before me on this day

+• contents of the conveyance, h

+• • ed the same voluntarily on this day.

+Witness my ha nd and seal of office this , 20

+Notary Public for Alaska a

+My commission expires :

+DEED APPR OVED AS LEGALLY SUFF TICIENT

+DATE: , 20

+orney General

+•

+ney General's Office

+Alaska Bar A Association No: